trublud/Kids-Coin/README.md

 What is KidsCoin?
 ----------------

+KidsCoin will be used to pay for Kid Safe products and services.

+Roblox/minecraft and such games can offer echanges with KidsCoin.

+If its accepted by KidsCoin then its safe for kids!

-KidsCoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+It is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 KidsCoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 KidsCoin Core is the name of open source